paolajuarezgomez/oci/open-lz-workshop/introduction/introduction.md

 ### Prerequisites

 This lab assumes you:
-* Have an Oracle account and a paid tenancy, the always-free account is not supported.
+* Have a paid tenancy, the always-free account is not supported.
+* Have an Oracle account with Administrator privileges.
 * Understand OCI Core Resources (Compartments, Groups, Policies, Network Elements, etc.)
-* Are familiar with Github and Terraform
+* Are familiar with Github and Terraform.

 ## Learn More